JGSuw/rospy_crazyflie/README.md

 The parts of the URI are `//<interface>/0/<channel>/<baudrate>/<address>`.

-The server node connects to crazyflies by URI.
-Hence, to connect to a crazyflie, you have to tell the server what its URI is.
+The server node connects to crazyflies by it's URI.
+Hence, to connect to a crazyflie, you have to tell the server what it's URI is.
 The Crazyflie URI can be modified using the official [Crazyflie Client GUI](https://github.com/bitcraze/crazyflie-clients-pthon).
 ### Parts of a URI
 The parts of the URI are `//<interface>/0/<channel>/<baudrate>/<address>`.